 The SWOT analysis covers your strengths, weaknesses, opportunities, and threats (SWOT).
-Use this section of your business plan to identify your assets and resources, and what obstacles might stand in the way of your success.
+Use this business plan section to identify your assets and resources and what obstacles might stand in the way of your success.
 Strengths could be what makes your products unique or the years of coffee industry experience your management team has.

-Weaknesses are factors that you can improve upon or things that might prevent your business from being successful.
-If you didn’t get your ideal location or you choose to set higher prices than your competitors because you will only use ethically-sourced coffee, those might be weaknesses.
-When thinking of strengths and weaknesses, use an outsider’s perspective as well.
+Weaknesses are factors you can improve upon or things that might prevent your business from succeeding.
+If you didn’t get your ideal location or choose to set higher prices than your competitors because you will only use ethically-sourced coffee, those might be weaknesses.
+When thinking of strengths and weaknesses, use an outsider’s perspective.

-The financial section is one of the most important parts of your business plan, especially if you’re asking investors for funding.
+The financial section is one of the essential parts of your business plan, especially if you’re asking investors for funding.
 Your financial plan should prove that your business will be profitable and can grow.
 Some important documents to include in your coffee shop’s financial plan are:

 - Income statements: Projected revenues, expenses, and profits, month-by-month.

 - Cash flow projections: How much cash you anticipate you’ll earn and how much you’ll disburse for expenses.

 - Balance sheet: Summary of your business’s assets, liabilities, and equities at a given time.
 Include income tax, pensions, and medical insurance for employees if your company is incorporated.

 The operation section of your coffee shop business plan details how you will sell your products to your customers.
 This part isn’t a high-level summary.
 Include details that are as specific as possible.
 Use numbers and figures to outline the physical requirements of your business, such as equipment, inventory, and retail space.
 How big is your area, and who owns the building?
 Is it zoned for use as a restaurant?
 How ample is your interior and exterior space?
 How much will rent and utilities cost you per month?